 The County supports the testing of all cereal seed prior to delivery to the seed cleaning facility, and has agreed to subsidize a portion of testing costs.
 This simple measure may help to prevent Fusarium Graminearum from becoming more established in the area.

-- Purchasing Blackleg resistant varieties does not mean the plant isn't susceptable to the fungus.
+- Purchasing Blackleg resistant varieties does not mean the plant isn't susceptible to the fungus.
 These varieties are very tolerant, not resistant, which means the plants can still get infected.

-- Cutting a Canola plant at the crown can help assess internal infection for Virulent Blackleg.
+- Cutting a Canola plant at the crown can help detect internal infection of Virulent Blackleg.

 - Pressure washing equipment with 1 - 2 % bleach solution can greatly reduce risk of spreading Clubroot.
 EcoClear or HyperOx can also be effectively used.

 Commonly called the prairie gopher, yellow gopher, flicker tail or picket pin.
 Ground squirrels play an important role in the ecology of Alberta's wildlife.
 They are a major source of food for many predatory birds, mammals and reptiles.
 It is the most common ground squirrel of the five species found in Alberta.
 They spend the majority of their life underground.
 They eat a wide variety of food, most prefer succulent green vegetation such as grasses, forbs, young shrubs and seeds.
 Damage caused by Richardson's ground squirrels range from causing an occasional headache for some to a significant loss of crop production to others.